d6lts/htmLawed/readme.txt

 *Module development and maintainance*

-Santosh Patnaik (version 1 and 2)
-Santosh Patnaik and Federico Jaramillo (version 3)
+Santosh Patnaik

+*Special thanks*

+Federico Jaramillo (for a temporary dev. version 3 of the module) Andy Fowlston (for encouraging full implementation of Drupal's module philosophy)